 Bully Proof Treatment

 Bullying and cyberbullying, no matter the age or place, can leave devastating psychological effects on an individual for years to come, including anxiety, depression, and in some cases thoughts of suicide or violence.
 However, it is not unusual for the bullied to become bullies themselves.

 Often, clients with bullying histories don’t make the connection between the memories of these past experiences and their role as emotional triggers in their addictions or psychological issues,” explains Morningside Recovery Primary Therapist Jacqueline Hoagland.
 Now there are more avenues than ever for bullying to take place, and it’s something that happens among children, adolescents, and adults alike.

 Morningside Recovery’s innovative bully proof treatment track is the first of its kind, aiming to provide an atmosphere of acceptance and guidance to deal with these issues, which have lasting negative effects on the bullied.

 A major goal of bullying treatment is to restore inner-strength and self-esteem so the individual can heal and emerge from treatment ready to rejoin the community as a healthy member rather than a social victim or outcast.

 As Hoagland insists, “Bullying is a community issue that requires compassionate role models at home, the workplace, the classroom, and in therapy.
 Building rapports of understanding and empathy is essential to bullying prevention and treatment.”

-Morningside Recovery offers non-lockdown treatment in Costa Mesa, CA, to improve the lives of those afflicted with addiction or mental illness.
+Morningside Recovery offers non-lockdown drug addiction treatment in Costa Mesa, CA, to improve the lives of those afflicted with addiction and also mental illness.

-For more information on bullying prevention and special treatment programs, please contact Morningside Recovery’s Print and Media Director Kevin Granich at 949-307-2366 or email@example.com.
+For more information on bullying prevention and special treatment programs, please contact Morningside Recovery at 855-631-2135.
+Additionally, contact our Print and Media Director Kevin Granich at 949-307-2366 or firstname.lastname@example.org.